AlexanderDilthey/MHC-PRG/HLA-PRG.md

 If the inference process was successful, output best-guess HLA types are in ../tmp/hla/$SAMPLEID/R1_bestguess.txt.
 There is a separate quality score associated with each allele, but our evaluations show that these are not very well-calibrated.
 The algorithm that extracts two best-guess alleles from a list of allele pairs with associated probabilities is identical to the one used in HLA*IMP:02.
 Full allele pair probability distributions for locus $LOCUS can be found in the file R1_PP_$LOCUS_pairs.txt.

+## HiSeq 2 x 250bp reads

+If you are dealing with 2 x 250bp HiSeq reads, add a --HiSeq250bp 1 to all calls of HLAtypeinference.pl.
+E.g.:

+./HLAtypeinference.pl --actions pnai --sampleIDs SAMPLEID --BAMs /path/to/indexed/bam.bam --referenceGenome /path/to/referenceGenome/as/one/fasta/file --HiSeq250bp 1

+## Speeding up read extraction

+It is possible to speed up the process of read extraction by limiting the process to the MHC and to unmapped reads.
+For an input file called input.bam, you can do the following (and then apply HLA*PRG to extract_for_HLAPRG.bam):

+samtools view -F 4 -bo extract_xMHC.bam input.bam 6:2800000-34000000
+samtools view -f 4 -bo extract_unmapped.bam input.bam
+samtools merge extract_for_HLAPRG.bam extract_xMHC.bam extract_unmapped.bam
+samtools index extract_for_HLAPRG.bam

+This approach should work for both 2 x 100bp and 2 x 250bp HiSeq reads (we have repeated the Platinum validation experiments using this approach and found no reduction in accuracy, and the --HiSeq250bp switch activates a similar heuristic).